 Although Iceland seems like a country that wouldn’t harbour much wildlife due to the cold and remote conditions, it is actually a great place to go if you are interested in watching wildlife.
 Although the arctic fox is the sole native land mammal, Iceland harbours a lot of wildlife especially when you look off the coast.
 However, if you don’t know where to look then it can be hard to find the various animals around the country.
-We have put together a guide of some of the best wildlife in Iceland and where you can find them.
-Take a look at our guide of where to watch wildlife in Iceland.
+We have put together a guide to some of the best wildlife in Iceland and where you can find them.
+Take a look at our guide to where to watch wildlife in Iceland.

 Humpback Whales in Iceland

-It is possible to get a glimpse of the world’s largest creature on your visit to Iceland by heading out on one of many whale watching tours.
-However, one of the best places that you can head out on a tour to spot both humpback and blue whales is from the town of Húsavík in the north.
+It is possible to get a glimpse of the world’s largest creature on your visit to Iceland by heading out on one of many whale-watching tours.
+However, one of the best places that you can head out on a tour to spot both humpback and blue whales is the town of Húsavík in the north.
 Tours run from the stunning Skjálfandi Bay and when the whales are feeding in the summer tours run hourly from the town.
 It boasts to be the whale watching capital with regular sightings of humpback whales, dolphins and minke whales often spotted too.
 It is reported by the tour guides that blue whales are spotted on around 1 in 10 trips so you could be lucky.
 You can also see whales on trips from Reykjavik, but sightings are less common.

 Orcas in Iceland